Best Practices for Flexible Monthly Schedules

 - Flexible Monthly Schedules leverage 30 year historical data to determine the watering interval, which allow for smooth transitions month over month.
 Climate Skip uses real-time ET data to skip watering events, but will not delay to reschedule the skipped watering event; think of it like your car telling you that you can keep driving as long as you have "x" miles left in the tank.

 - Smart Cycle might appear to work differently on Flexible Monthly Schedules pending the zones you have on the schedule.
 Unlike Flex schedules, which could run any combination on zones on a given allowed watering day, As Needed Schedules run ALL zones in the schedule in the same watering event.
-Remember, Smart Cycle does not work on ANY schedules with zones that have drip nozzles.
+Remember, Smart Cycle does not work on ANY zones that have drip nozzles.

 - Flexible Monthly Schedules will check the weather to see if the schedule can be skipped roughly 1 hour before the scheduled watering time.
 Unlike Flexible Daily Schedules, the calendar will not dynamically adjust with the weather.
 Think of the rain drop icon on the calendar as a watering appointment that can be skipped if weather conditions allow.